-This report addresses the residential housing needs of Region G. To this end, we focused our evaluation of the demographic and economic characteristics, as well as the existing housing stock, on Region G and the eight counties that comprise the overall area.
+This report addresses the residential housing needs of the East Central Michigan Region.
+To this end, we focused our evaluation of the demographic and economic characteristics, as well as the existing housing stock, on the East Central Michigan Region and the eight counties that comprise the overall area.
 Because of the unique characteristics that exist within the eight counties, it is important to understand trends and attributes that impact these designated areas.
 The following summarizes the various study areas used in this analysis.

-Primary Study Area - The Primary Study Area (PSA) includes the entirety of Region G which is comprised of eight counties.
+Primary Study Area - The Primary Study Area (PSA) includes the entirety of the East Central Michigan Region which is comprised of eight counties.
 This region corresponds to the boundaries of the East Central Michigan Housing Partnership Region.